yuzhiguo07/Protein-Structure-Embedding/README.md

 other hyper-paremeters are not using in this sampling version

-Since the original model was trained during the internship, the model provided here (dpath: `tFold-SE3-loc/pdb/task01/models/sample`) is Not one of the models introduced in the paper.
+The model provided here (dpath: `tFold-SE3-loc/pdb/task01/models/sample`) is not one of the models introduced in the paper.
 But it may achieve similar results.

 ```
 CUDA_VISIBLE_DEVICES=0 python main.py --config_fname config_sample_feat.yaml